School Reporting Solution: Bullying Hotline

 The biggest obstacle in putting a stop to school bullying is a child’s reluctance to report it.
 This can be due to any number of reasons including a lack of confidence that an intervening adult will make a difference.
 The main reason for not reporting a bully is the child’s fear of being retaliated against or becoming known as a tattle tale.

 Despite the efforts of school officials and parents encouraging children to talk about their problems with a school bully, the problem continues to grow.
-So far, the only effective way to get a child to talk has been with anonymous reporting.
+So far, the only effective way to get a child to talk has been with a reporting hotline.

-A school or even an entire school district can help put a stop to bullying by setting up a toll free vanity number that allows a child to report a bully or bullying incident without being detected by his or her peers while doing it.
+A school or even an entire school district can help put a stop to bullying by setting up a toll free vanity number that allows a child to report a bully or bullying incident.
 Most kids carry a cell phone nowadays and can easily use that to call in.

 With a service like DialMyCalls’ bullying hotline, the school can set up a vanity hotline phone number that is easy for a child to remember.
 The child can then call in to this number any time of the day or night and leave a message reporting the incident.
 They regain some control as it is entirely up to them how much information they wish to divulge.
 This goes a long way in preserving self esteem as a distraught child will not feel intimidated by having to talk face to face with adults.

 Reporting School Incidents to the Bullying & Safety Hotline